imodpasteur/Brightfield-Drift-Correction-3D/README.md

 ![input](img/sr_Substack%20(1-16384-1000)_l.gif)

- Luckily, we have recorded the bright field movie along with the fluorescence!
+ Luckily, we have recorded the bright field movie along with the fluorescence by alternating illumination between illuimination and LED!

 ![input](img/bf_Substack%20(1-16384-1000)_l.gif)